As the capital city and cultural hub of Macedonia, Skopje attracts a large number of tourists each year.

 Using Credit Cards Wisely

-- Choose travel-friendly credit cards that don’t charge foreign transaction fees, and notify your card issuer about your travel plans.
-This could save you from 2% to 4% extra charges on purchases made outside of your home country.
+• Choose travel-friendly credit cards that don’t charge foreign transaction fees, and notify your card issuer about your travel plans.
+This could save you 2% to 4% extra charges on purchases made outside your home country.

 By following these tips and staying vigilant, you can ensure a financially safe and enjoyable trip to Skopje.